 Many of the services included in this Winter Plan are in place and operational regardless of temperature.
 Some additional services, including severe weather shelters, operate only when a "hypothermia alert" is called by the District government.
-A hypothermia alert is to be called when the actual or forecasted temperature, including the wind chill factor, is 32 degrees Fahrenheit (F.) or below.

-For planning purposes, it is anticipated that the Winter Plan for 2015-2016 covers the period beginning November 1, 2015 and ending on March 31, 2016.
-In practice, the additional services provided as a result of the calling of a hypothermia alert may begin before November 1 or extend beyond March 31st if weather conditions warrant.
+For planning purposes, it is anticipated that the FY2017 Winter Plan covers the period beginning November 1, 2016 and ending on March 31, 2017.
+In practice, the additional services provided as a result of the calling of a hypothermia alert may begin before November 1 or extend beyond March 31 if weather conditions warrant.